Quick Ride: Remote loop at 7000 feet in the high desert Eastern Sierra

 We all want something different from our rides.
 Some want endless curve; some want the thrill of a knee touching the road surface while smoothly arcing around delicious corners.
 Some want no speed limits that tracks offer, others want dirt trails with amazing scenery involving mountain tops.
 For yours truly, I want the middle of nowhere.
 As far from anything as I can get.
 The metric is if I break down or crash out here, no one will ever find me.
 Let’s go there.

 Can you show me a place where I can ride at speed for an hour, and not see another soul, or at least very few other people?
 The middle of nowhere has some common themes, few people, no cities, no gas, no cops, no commercial ventures of any kind.
 Remove the tourists, the homeowners, the grind, and you’ve got yourself the perfect motorcycle ride.
 A temporary respite from the daily obligations of our lives.
 Can you show me such a place?

 I think maybe I can.
 But to find such a place, you have to come with me to the Eastern High Sierra.

-However with all that being true, it’s exactly what you’re looking for.
-Riding along Highway 395, which stretches from Mexico to the Canadian border, one asks- What else do you have around here?
-Ride all the out-and-back spider roads headed into the Sierra Range such as Whitney Portal Rd at Lone Pine, Onion Valley Rd at Independence, then visit Manzanar War Internment Camp plus the ride up Highway 168 through the whoops to the Bristlecone Pine Forest on White Mountain Rd, then ride the shunpike of Lower Rock Creek Rd.
+However, with all that being true, it’s exactly what you’re looking for.
+Riding along Highway 395, which stretches from Mexico to the Canadian border, one asks what else do you have around here?
+Ride all the out-and-back spider roads headed into the Sierra Range such as Whitney Portal Rd at Lone Pine, Onion Valley Rd at Independence, then visit Manzanar War Internment Camp.
+You should also ride up Highway 168 through the whoops to the Bristlecone Pine Forest on White Mountain Rd, then ride the shunpike of Lower Rock Creek Rd.